irosyadi/gitbook/note/100-days-challenge.md

 # 100 Days Challenge

-100 days Challenge is a project to enhance programming capability by set the training in 100 days timeline.
+100 days challenge is a project to enhance programming capability by set the training in 100 days timeline.

 1. [100 days of X](https://www.100daysofx.com/)
 2. [100 days of Code](https://www.100daysofcode.com/resources/)